 A mortgage relief professional reviews your Michigan loan situation, where you are in the foreclosure process, and your income to identify what options apply and what must happen to protect your home.

-The formal Michigan foreclosure begins when the lender publishes a Notice of Foreclosure in a local newspaper for four consecutive weeks.
-The notice must also be posted on the property itself.
-Michigan law requires this publication period to run for at least 28 days before the foreclosure sale can be scheduled — which, combined with required scheduling timelines, creates a minimum of approximately 60 days from first publication to the actual sale date.
+The formal Michigan foreclosure begins when the lender publishes a Notice of Foreclosure under MCL 600.3212.
+The notice must be published once per week for four successive weeks in a newspaper published in the county where the property is located.
+MCL 600.3212 also requires a true copy of the notice to be posted in a conspicuous place on the property within 15 days of first publication.
+The notice must state the length of the redemption period that will apply under MCL 600.3240.
+Michigan law requires this publication period to run for at least 28 days before the foreclosure sale can be scheduled — which, combined with required scheduling timelines, creates a minimum of approximately 60 days from first MCL 600.3212 publication to the actual sale date.

 This 60-day window sounds substantial.
 In practice, it is not.
 The modification process requires document gathering, application submission, servicer review, approval, and a trial payment period that typically runs three months.
 A modification that begins after publication has already started is almost certain to require a formal postponement of the sale to complete — which requires the servicer's cooperation and professional management of the process to obtain.